zonca/plancknull/README.md

 Serial usage
 ------------

-In order to run all null tests serially, just set `paral=False` and run `python run_lfidx9_ipy.py`, this might take few hours, as about 380 maps are produced, the outputs will be stored in the `dx9/` folder.
+In order to run all null tests serially, just set `paral=False` and run `python run_null.py run_dx9_10deg.conf`, this might take few hours, as about 380 maps are produced, the outputs will be stored in the `output_folder` folder.

 Parallelization
 ---------------